dracos/pohi/report/volume-1/4-financial-and-other-redress/f-discrete-topics.rst

 4.271.
 In the Interim Report, I made the following recommendations:

-  “Recommendation 1: The Horizon Compensation Advisory Board should not be
+  “**Recommendation 1**: The Horizon Compensation Advisory Board should not be

   prevented from monitoring individual cases in which compensation has been or is to be determined by paragraph 4 of its Terms of Reference.
 It must be one of the core duties of